-At its core foundation, the district recognizes how critical it is to develop a meaningful, positive relationship with each student in order to exercise academic press and influence.
-The district's Intense Student Support Network ensures that we positively impact every student for whom we as a district have the privilege of serving.
+At its core foundation, the district recognizes how critical it is to develop a meaningful, positive relationship with students.
 The norms of our Intense Student Support Network are:

-- 1. Care Every adult supports every student and is unwilling to allow a student to flounder or to fail. - 2.
+- 1. Care Adults support students and are unwilling to allow a student to flounder or to fail without support. - 2.
 Support If students are to build confidence and willingness to invest themselves, their participation in academic tasks must be accompanied by personal support from teachers. - 3.
-Safety While expectations are clear, firm, and consistently enforced, action is centered on students as persons not simply as occupants of the institution of school.
+Safety While expectations are clear, firm, and consistently enforced, action is centered on

+- students as persons not simply as occupants of the institution of school.
 Students are seen as resources to be developed rather than as problems to be managed. - 4.
 Membership Engaging students in a variety of ways, so that they are not just physically present, but intellectually immersed, socially connected, and emotionally centered.